0exp/redis_queued_locks/README.md

   - Raise errors on library-related limits (such as timeout or retry count limit) and on lock conflicts (such as same-process dead locks);
   - `false` by default;
 - `fail_fast` - (optional) `[Boolean]`
   - Should the required lock to be checked before the try and exit immidietly if lock is already obtained;
   - Should the logic exit immidietly after the first try if the lock was obtained by another process while the lock request queue was initially empty;
   - `false` by default;
+- `access_strategy` - (optional) - `[Symbol]`
+  - Defines the way in which the lock should be obitained (in queued way, in random way and so on);
+  - By default it is configured to obtain a lock in classic `:queued` way: you should wait your position in queue in order to obtain a lock;
+  - Supports following strategies:
+    - `:queued` (FIFO): (default) the classic queued behavior, your lock will be obitaned if you are first in queue and the required lock is free;
+    - `:random` (RANDOM): obtain a lock without checking the positions in the queue (but with checking the limist, retries, timeouts and so on). if lock is free to obtain - it will be obtained;
+  - pre-configured in `config[:default_access_strategy]`;
+  - See [Lock Access Strategies](#lock-access-strategies) documentation section for details;
-- `conflict_strategy` - (optional) - `[Symbol]``
+- `conflict_strategy` - (optional) - `[Symbol]`
   - The conflict strategy mode for cases when the process that obtained the lock want to acquire this lock again;
   - By default uses `:wait_for_lock` strategy;